Pennsylvania Breach of Personal Information Notification Act

 (iii) Financial account number, credit or debit card number, in combination with any required security code, access code or password that would permit access to an individual's financial account.

-(2) The term does not include publicly available information that is lawfully made available to the general public from Federal, State or local government records.
+(2) The term does not include publicly available information that is lawfully made available to the general public from Federal, State or local government records or widely distributed media.

 “Records.”
 Any material, regardless of the physical form, on which information is recorded or preserved by any means, including in written or spoken words, graphically depicted, printed or electromagnetically transmitted.
 The term does not include publicly available directories containing information an individual has voluntarily consented to have publicly disseminated or listed, such as name, address or telephone number.